Feedback About wiseGEEK Login

 How Hot Is the Coldest Star?

-The coldest known star is "CFBDSIR 1458 10b," which is about 200 degrees Fahrenheit (about 97 degrees Celsius) — essentially the same temperature as a cup of coffee.
-To put that in perspective, the previous record-holder for the coldest star was almost 500 degrees Fahrenheit (about 260 degrees C), and most larger stars have a surface temperature of about 90,000 degrees Fahrenheit (about 50,000 degrees Celsius).
+The coldest known star is "WISE 1828+2650," which is about 80° F (about 24° C), making it colder than a human body.
+The second-coldest star, "CFBDSIR 1458 10b," is about 200° F (about 97° C) — essentially the same temperature as a cup of coffee.
+To put that in perspective, most larger stars have a surface temperature of about 90,000 degrees Fahrenheit (about 50,000 degrees Celsius).

 More facts about stars: